 - How thick/soupy you like your keto chili

-So, it’s hard to give an exact cook time.
+That said, it’s hard to give an exact cook time.
 If your keto chili is soupier than you’d like after 2 hours, you can continue cooking it.
 No big deal.

 Prep the low carb pasta.

 While the keto chili is simmering, let’s get the keto spaghetti squash ready.